 What is in this leaflet

+This leaflet answers some common questions about TARKA.
+It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you taking Tarka against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you taking TARKA against the benefits they expect it will have for you.

-If you have any concerns about taking this medicine, talk to your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with the medicine.
 You may need to read it again.

-What Tarka is used for
+What TARKA is used for

-Tarka contains two different types of medicines:
+Tarka contains two different types of medicines; verapamil and trandolapril

-Your doctor may have prescribed Tarka for another reason.
-Ask your doctor if you have any questions about why Tarka has been prescribed for you.
+Ask your doctor if you have any questions about why this medicine has been prescribed for you.
+Your doctor may have prescribed it for another reason.

 This medicine is available only with a doctor's prescription.

-Before you take Tarka
+Before you take TARKA

 When you must not take it